St Peter's Church, Selsey

-St Peter's Church is the Parish Church of Selsey, West Sussex and dates from the 13th century.
-The Church building was originally situated at the location of St Wilfrid's first monastery and cathedral at Church Norton some 2 miles north of the present centre of population.
+St Peter's Church is the parish church of Selsey, West Sussex, and dates from the 13th century.
+The church building was originally situated at the location of St Wilfrid's first monastery and cathedral at Church Norton some 2 miles north of the present centre of population.
+The church is a Grade II listed building, and there has been extensive renovation work on and inside the building.

 History

 According to Bede, St Wilfrid, the exiled Bishop of York, c.
 680–81 evangelised the South Saxons during his stay there (c.
 680–86).
 Wilfrid founded a monastery at Selsey, a former royal estate given to him by King Aethelwealh at the entrance to Pagham Harbour (modern-day Church Norton).
 After Caedwalla conquered the South Saxons c.
 685, the area became part of the Diocese of Wessex, with its seat in Winchester.
 However, the bishopric of Sussex was re-established in about 705, and Wilfrid's monastery was taken over as the episcopal seat.

 A picture painted by Lambert Barnard, which hangs in Chichester Cathedral, represents the interview between Caedwalla and St Wilfrid.
 In the top left corner can be seen a representation of Selsey Church and the priory as it appeared in 1519.
 It is probable that the bell tower, shown separate from the church on the Barnard painting, dated from the 11th century or earlier was constructed as some sort of fortification and not actually part of the church.
 A churchwarden's presentment from 1662 stated "That there was never any steeple belonging to the church (at Selsey), but a tower formerly belonging to a ruined castle, somewhat remote from the church where the bells hung...".
 An excavation of the mound in 1911 discovered the foundations of a square tower and the remains of a ringwork that would have supported the tower.
 It seems that the old tower lasted till 1602 when it blew down.
 A replacement tower was constructed, this time attached to the church, in 1662.

-In 1075, the See was transferred to Chichester.
+In 1075, the see was transferred to Chichester.
 The location of the old Selsey cathedral is not known for certain, and although some local legends suggest it is under the sea, and that the bell could be heard tolling during rough weather, it is thought unlikely.
 A more likely explanation is that the replacement church, founded in the 13th century, was built on the site of the old cathedral.